-Representative Dukes has traveled extensively as an ambassador for the State of Texas and the United States.
-In 1995, Dukes was one of eight legislators chosen from the United States to be part of the 1995 American Council of Young Political Leaders (ACYPL) delegation to Taiwan.
-She was also selected by ACYPL and an ancillary group, the Atlantic Association of Young Political Leaders (AAYPL), to represent the United States in a conference on the future of NATO in the 21st century with Canadian and European counterparts in Brussels, Belgium.
-During her second term, Dukes was among four individuals nationwide to be selected by the Japan Society to become a 1997 Local Public Policy Fellow.
-For two months, Dukes traveled through Japan to research and write about women-owned business, and race and gender relations in Japan.
+In 1995, Dukes was selected as a part of the 1995 American Council of Young Political Leaders (ACYPL) delegation to Taiwan, and by the group’s ancillary group, the Atlantic Association of Young Political Leaders (AAYPL), to represent the United States in a conference on the future of NATO in the 21st century.
+She was also selected by the Japan Society to become a 1997 Local Public Policy Fellow.

-Representative Dukes is a graduate of Texas A&M University with a B.S. in Psychology.
-She is the owner of DM Dukes and Associates, Inc., a consulting firm; a member of the Links, Inc.-Austin Chapter and Alpha Kappa Alpha Sorority, Inc.-Beta Psi Omega Graduate Chapter.
+Dukes graduated Texas A&M University with a B.S. in Psychology and is a member of the Links, Inc.-Austin Chapter and Alpha Kappa Alpha Sorority, Inc.-Beta Psi Omega Graduate Chapter.